franhancock/Meta_Schz/README.md

 04_Rainclouds_CONTRIBUTIONS_HCPEP_SC.Rmd - plot rainclouds for basal ganglia contributions

+## Data in HCPEP_COMPARE

+SC_coupling.csv - derived data for analysis and figures for basal ganglia contribution

 ## Data in HCPEP_CON and HCPEP_NAP

 Regtable_RAW.csv - derived data for analysis and figures for global measures